francoisrv/describe-react/docs/expectations/props.md

 ## does not have properties

-Expect target to not have properties
+Expect target to not have properties at all

 ```jsx
 <Expect root element toHaveProperties={ false } />